-General economic outlook for 2017 calendar year by IMF for Ukraine suggests GDP growth by 2.0% and average annual inflation rate around 10.0%.
-While expectations for 2018 calendar year according to IMF are as follows: GDP will make up 3.2% and inflation is estimated circa 7.0%.
-According to analysts main drivers for Ukrainian economy are expected to be: improvement of domestic demand and investments.
-At the same time decline in Ukrainian export prices on the foreign markets and activation of confrontation in the East of Ukraine are indicated as main risks to Ukrainian economy in the mid-term perspective.
+General economic outlook for 2018 calendar year by IMF for Ukraine suggests GDP growth by 3.2% and average annual inflation rate around 11.0%.
+According to NBU the main driver of economic growth in 2018 will remain private consumption.
+While expectations for 2019 calendar year according to IMF are as follows: GDP will make up 3.3% and inflation is estimated circa 8.0%.
+According to NBU it is expected that economic growth could make up to 4% or more in the next two years, if macroeconomic stability will be maintained and reforms completed.